OctopusDeploy/helm-charts/charts/kubernetes-agent/migrations.md

 1. Fetch overriden values from your installed agent

 ```
-# Release and namespace can be found in Octopus Server, on the 'Connectivity' page of the DeploymentTarget being upgraded
+# Release and namespace can be found in Octopus Server, on the 'Connectivity' page of the Deployment Target being upgraded
 RELEASE=<Helm Release Name>
 NAMESPACE=<Namespace>